 Word of God to Remember

-God in His word, remind us to remember what the ancient people did wrong and a warning for us not to do their wicked deeds.
-He love us so much He wants to remind us that evil work has no place in His kingdom.
+God, in His word, reminds us to remember what the ancient people did wrong and warns us not to do their wicked deeds.
+He loves us so much He wants to remind us that evil work has no place in His kingdom.
 His merciful heart keeps us still existing.
-God wants us to learn and remember the experience of ancient people, what they did and the consequences of their work.
+God wants us to learn and remember the experience of ancient people, what they did, and the consequences of their work.

-God wanted the Israelites to remember that they had been slaves in Egypt.
+God wanted the Israelites to remember that they had been enslaved people in Egypt.
 He repeatedly told them to remember this — Exodus 13:3; Deuteronomy 5:15; 15:15; 24:18,22.
-Why would God want them to remember that they used to be slaves?
+Why would God want them to remember that they used to be enslaved?
 It would make them appreciate what God had done for them.
 In the same way, we should remember that we used to be slaves to sin so that we appreciate where we are once we are saved.

 God also wants us to remember what God has done for us — Ephesians 2:12; 2 Timothy 2:8.